w32blaster/fyzon-resource/README.md

           - |

             ls fyzon
-            # ... here you will find two files: en-gb.all.json and ru-ru.all.json
+            # ... here you will find two files:
+            # "messages-en.properties" and "messages-ru.properties"
             # copy them to the destination folder

 ```